xregistry/spec/core/primer.md

 Collection attributes and we append `url` or `count` to them they still have to fit within the 63 character limit, and so we need to take into account the length of the word `count`.

+# Why must Group type and Resource type names be valid attribute names?

+Since Group type and Resource type names will appear as attribute names (e.g.
+`GROUPScount` and `RESOURCEurl`), the character set (and length) of their names need to be restricted in the same way as a attribute names.

+# Choosing unique Group and Resource names

+Aside from choosing names that give some descriptive meaning to the purpose of these entities, care should be taken when choosing names for entities that might be imported into other Registries.
+For example, Group names are often suffixed (or prefixed) with domain (or company) specific words to avoid name collisions with other similarly named entities.
+This might be useful for Resource names too (if they might co-exist under shared Groups), but normally ensuring uniqueness at the Group level is sufficient.

+# Are `self` and `shortself` attributes static?

+In general any URL reference to an entity in the Registry should remain static for the lifetime of the entity, otherwise anything persisting that reference will break when it attempts to use it.
+So, in this sense, yes these attributes should be static in general.
+However, the specification can not mandate this because there may be times when the risk of breaking existing references becomes necessary.

+For example, perhaps a Registry needs to move to a new host, and the old one is no longer available, even to offer a redirect.
+Or, if the server needs to switch to a new "URL shortener" service and so all of the "shortself" values need to change.

+Obviously, situations like these should be rare but the specification needs to allow for them.